Hooray for memorizing songs that comfort no matter what the storm!

 I May Never (I’m In the Lord’s Army) is his all time favorite.
 He sings it several times a day.
 Maybe because of the actions, I don’t know, but it is a spiritual Battle Cry.
 We have to remember we are at war.
 We also need to remember that we’re on the side that’s already won.
 Not that we should be cocky, but confident.
 Remembering that the enemy will take his victims any way he can, he doesn’t play fair.
 But in the Lord’s Army, our eternity is secure, and our Hope is worthwhile!

-Our Favorite Sunday School CDs
+Our Favorite Sunday School CDs Filled with Songs that Comfort

 Here are some affiliate links (Disclosure Statement) to our favorite CDs.
-This way you can listen to samples of of the songs that are unfamiliar.
+This way you can listen to samples of the songs that are unfamiliar.

 What Are You Singing in the Storm?